timm/tested/docs/onFishing.md

   The difficulties of building generic reliability models for software Empir Softw Eng, 17 (2012), pp. 18-22

-Further to the last point, why do we say We also know that this kind of testing often goes awry.
+Further to the last point, we know that humans are often asked to work perform way beyond their acceptance test capacity:
-Ben Green[^green] warns that many recent policies require
-          humans-in-the-loop to review or audit decisions from software model.
-People
+- Ben Green[^green] warns that many recent policies require humans-in-the-loop to review or audit decisions from software model.
+- But people
           (including experts) are susceptible to “automation bias” (involving omission errors) failing to take action because the automated system did not provide an alert—and commission error.
+- These
-These omissions
+          omissions
           means that oversight policies can lead to the reverse of their desired effect by “legitimizing the use of faulty and controversial